charliekley/charliekley.github.io/index.md

 ## About Me

-I'm a junior at Duke university studying Mechanical Engineering with a math minor.
+I'm a junior at Duke university studying Mechanical Engineering with a minor in Mathematics.
 I love turning ideas into physical protoypes using CAD and 3D printing.
 I'm passionate about robotics, aerospace, and almost any project that merges hands-on design and testing with analytical problem solving.

 ---